 The department offers a Master of Arts for Teachers (M.A.T.) degree in special education with initial certification in special education adapted curriculum or special education general curriculum.
-The Master of Arts for Teachers (M.A.T.) degree in special education is a part of the GeorgiaOnMyLine family of programs.
 Offered fully online, it is designed for individuals who are seeking a master's degree and initial certification in special education.
 Candidates in the M.A.T. program in special education take courses online and must have a non-renewable certificate to teach or be able to spend approximately 20 hours per week in classrooms with children with disabilities.
 Individuals holding clear/renewable teaching certificates are not eligible for this program.